pratikbhd/lfs/README.md

 ### Run lfstest.py

 1. Create a mount point directory location for fuse: egs: /tmp/flash/
-2. Run lfstest.py by runnning the following command from the root directory of this repository:
+2. Run lfstest.py by running the following command from the root directory of this repository:

 ```
 python test/lfstest.py -f flash_file -m /tmp/flash/